molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 Iron can contaminate a pot, so probably best to keep it in its own special dyebath [28].

+To raise pH (make more alkaline), you can add soda ash (can produce chemical burns so wear gloves).
+You can make your own soda ash[30]

 ### Scouring
 Scour the fabric to remove oils, chemicals, or anything that could cause a barrier between the fiber and the dye.
 For cellulose fibers (cotton, etc), synthrapol is common.
 For protein fibers (silk, wool), orvus soap paste is used.[1, 2]